baibuz/vendee-globe-2024/README.md

 # Vendée Globe 2024 (WIP)
 A predictive modeling project to analyze and forecast the routes of boats participating in the ongoing Vendée Globe 2024 race.
+This project uses historical Vendée Globe 2020 race data to test if a machine learning model can learn the decision-making of skippers, based on the wind direction and location (latitude and longitude).
+The aim is for the model to predict the direction (bearing) a boat will take in the ongoing 2024 race on the following day based on the wind direction on the current day.
+The project includes wind data fetching, data processing, modeling, and visualization of both observed and predicted routes.

 **Disclaimer**
 This is a work in progress that I am undertaking during my maternity leave to enhance my own enjoyment of following the Vendée Globe 2024 even further.
 I am making the repository public in case someone else wants to save resources in obtaining the data while the race is ongoing.
 The fate of this project solely depends on whether I survive the 4-month sleep regression ^_^